roslov/psr12ext/README.md

 - the major version of Slevomat Coding Standard is changed, or
 - the major version of PHP_CodeSniffer is changed, or
 - backwards-incompatible changes are made to the `ruleset.xml` format, or
-- existing sniffs are removed from PSR-12 Extended Coding Standard entirely.
+- new sniffs are enabled in this standard (added to the list).

 The `MINOR` version is incremented when:
+- the minor version of Slevomat Coding Standard is changed, or
+- the minor version of PHP_CodeSniffer is changed, or
 - backwards-compatible changes are made to the `ruleset.xml` format, or
-- new sniffs are added to an included standard, or
-- existing sniffs are removed from an included standard.
+- existing sniffs are removed from this standard (removed from the list).

 The `PATCH` version is incremented when:
 - backwards-compatible bug fixes are made.